thehemantpatil/CompanyMaster/README.md

 # Company Master
-It converts raw open data, country and year wise population estimates, into charts.
+It convert raw open data into plots, that tell a story on the state of company registration in Maharashtra.
 ### Whats it Does

 ---